jrandj/java-11/README.md

 	System.out.println(b2.test("chicken", "chick")); // true
 	```

 1. A Function turns one parameter into a value of a potentially different type and returns it.
 A BiFunction turns two parameters into a value and returns it.
-The definition is shown below:
+The definitions are shown below:

 	```java
     @FunctionalInterface